haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 An example of an output could be a function that the user input is depends on him, or an SQL statement that didn't pass a sanitation check before the query is executed.

+An example of an output could involve a function that depends on user input or an SQL statement executed without passing through a sanitation check before.

 ### Conclusion

 I highly recommend the OSWE[^3] course by Offensive Security for those who require additional practice covering all the necessary knowledge to become a master Security Code Reviewer.